 (2) For the purposes of subsection (1), a unit of tobacco products consists of

-1. Visitors may bring with them certain goods for their own use in Canada as "personal baggage and conveyances" duty and tax-free, provided all such items are reported at the nearest Canada Border Services Agency (CBSA) port of entry designated for that purpose, and are not subject to any restrictions and are exported at the end of the visit.
+1. Visitors may import certain goods for their own use in Canada as "personal baggage and conveyances" duty and tax-free, provided all such items are reported to the Canada Border Services Agency (CBSA), are not subject to any restrictions, and are exported at the end of the visit.

 2. Goods that remain in Canada at the end of the visit become subject to the applicable duty and taxes and to seizure and forfeiture if not reported to the CBSA.